Northern Nevada guardianship services for adults and legal help

 We are here to help you

 We represent only protected persons in court.
-If you are someone seeking to initiate a petition for guardianship, we cannot offer you legal advice and suggest seeking personal legal counsel or visiting our Self Help Center.
+If you are someone seeking to initiate a petition for guardianship, we cannot offer you legal advice and suggest seeking personal legal counsel or visiting our Civil Law Self-Help Center.

 We Represent Protected Persons and Those Facing Guardianship

 Nevada refers to an individual under guardianship as a “protected person.”
 Someone who is the subject of a petition is called a “proposed protected person.”
 State law (NRS 159) requires any person in a legal guardianship for adults in Nevada to have their own legal counsel throughout the term of the guardianship.